 READ MORE: How to eat like a local in Lisbon

 Street art, art districts, art galleries…Lisbon doesn’t mess around when it comes to art.
 Some of the best places to see in Lisbon are found near the castle in the Alfama district, where bright murals adorn stone walls lining the area’s steep staircases.

 A brilliant hidden gem that you likely won’t find on a tourist map is LX Factory, a former industrial area that’s transformed into a creative community for artists.
-The hip spot is tucked under the so-called Big Bridge, and boasts uber-cool bars, restaurants, independent boutiques and street art galore, making this one of the cool places in Lisbon to hang out.
+The hip spot is tucked under the so-called Big Bridge, and boasts bars, restaurants, independent boutiques and street art galore, making this one of the cool places in Lisbon to hang out.

 Just down the road is Village Underground, where creative-types work out of refurbished storage containers that are stacked on top of each other.
 The result makes for quite the photo-op, and the venue is frequently used to host outdoor events.

-Those who normally eschew public transportation will want to rethink their ways once they arrive in Lisbon.
-Going for a spin in one of the iconic canary-yellow trams is a must-do in the city, a pastime so popular that queues to get on the famed #28 line that winds through the historic centre can stretch for an hour.
+Those who normally eschew public transportation will want to rethink their ways once they arrive.
+Going for a spin in one of the iconic canary-yellow trams is one of the top Lisbon tourist attractions, a pastime so popular that queues to get on the famed #28 line that winds through the historic centre can stretch for an hour.
+Click here to book

 If you’re not in the mood for a long wait to get on #28, grab the #15 and head to Belem.
 On the way back, you can hop off at the Calvario stop to see LX Factory and Village Underground before returning to the city centre.